psiz-org/psiz/README.md

 # Load observations from a predefined dataset.
 (obs, catalog) = psiz.datasets.load('birds-16')
-# Create a TensorFlow embedding layer.
+# Create a TensorFlow embedding layer for the stimuli.
 # NOTE: Since we will use masking, we increment n_stimuli by one.
-embedding = tf.keras.layers.Embedding(
+stimuli = tf.keras.layers.Embedding(
     catalog.n_stimuli+1, mask_zero=True
 )
 # Use a default kernel (exponential with p-norm).
 kernel = psiz.keras.layers.Kernel()
 # Create a Rank model that subclasses TensorFlow Keras Model.
-model = psiz.models.Rank(embedding=embedding, kernel=kernel)
+model = psiz.models.Rank(stimuli=stimuli, kernel=kernel)
 # Wrap the model in convenient proxy class.
 emb = psiz.models.Proxy(model)
 # Compile the model.